lazorfuzz/solomanbot/README.md

 Built with asyncio.
 The bot currently only dispenses memes and says hi, but more functionality is planned.
 This is a learning project to gain familiarity with Python 3's async/await syntax and to do IO asynchronously like in Node.js.

 ## Getting Started
-Install requirements and run the bot
+Rename `.env.example` to `.env` and edit the environment variables.
+Then, install the requirements and run the bot
 ```
 pip3 install -r requirements.txt
 python3 bot.py